ory/docs/docs/kratos/concepts/index.md

 Identity as a Service (IDaaS) - have shortcomings that highlight the main differences between Ory Kratos and other systems.

 Ory Kratos solves identity on the network.
-It is not an on-device, for instance mobile phones, user database.
+It isn't an on-device, for instance mobile phones, user database.
 In Ory Kratos there is always an exchange of credentials.
 In the case of web applications and identity: